egoist/style-inject/README.md

 Type: `object`<br>

-Additional attributes to add to the injected `style` tag.
+An object of additional attributes to add to the injected `style` tag, e.g., `id`.

 ## License